 Office: S4.08, Strand Building, Strand Campus

 Dmitri Panov graduated from Moscow State University in 1998.
-He received his PhD from Ecole Polythechinque France in 2005, under the supervision of Maxim Kontsevich.
+He received his PhD from Ecole Polytechinque France in 2005, under the supervision of Maxim Kontsevich.
 In 2005-2010 he was a post-doc at Imperial College London.
 In 2010 he joined King’s College as a Royal Society Research Fellow.
-He was promoted to Senior Research Fellow in 2012.
+He was promoted to Senior Research Fellow in 2012 and Reader in 2015.

 Polyhedral Kahler manifolds are triangulated manifolds with a specific choice of a Euclidean metric on each simplex, defining a singular Kahler metric on the whole manifold.
 Loosely speaking such manifolds attempt to discretise Kahler geometry.
 An example of a definite connection is a metric connection with non-vanishing curvature on a 3-bundle over a 4-manifold.
 The unit vector sub-bundle of a bundle with definite connection has a natural symplectic structure, thus we get a fruitful link between smooth 4-manifolds and symplectic 6-manifolds with new examples and conjectures.